-- Assessed the application of inventory costing methodologies, specifically in relation to freight and customs clearance, and whether this was consistent with Australian Accounting Standards. - Assessed the effectiveness of relevant controls in relation to the inventory costing process and assessed the accuracy of the Group's inventory valuation model, on a sample basis. - Assessed the basis by which the Group ensures inventory was recorded at the lower of cost and net realisable value, including the rationale for recording specific adjustments.
-In doing so, we examined the ageing profile of inventories, sales margin achieved, the process for identifying specific slow moving inventories and historical inventory turnover.
+- Assessed the application of inventory costing methodologies, specifically in relation to freight and customs duties, and whether this was consistent with Australian Accounting Standards. - Assessed the effectiveness of relevant controls in relation to the inventory costing process and assessed the accuracy of the Group's inventory valuation model, on a sample basis. - Assessed the basis by which the Group ensures inventory was recorded at the lower of cost and net realisable value, including the rationale for recording specific adjustments to value inventory below cost.
+In doing so, we examined sales margins achieved, the process for identifying specific slow moving inventories, historical inventory turnover and expected future sales.